kobby-pentangeli/solana-escrow/README.md

 An escrow program (smart contract) built for the Solana blockchain

+## CREDIT

+The on-chain escrow program (written in Rust) is heavily inspired by the [Solana Escrow program by Paul Schaaf](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/).

 ## TODO

 Due to time constraints, only an `initializer.js` has been included in the `/tests` folder to demonstrate